ixynGIT/hotel-management-system-netbeans/README.md

 ## CHPATEL HOTEL MANAGEMENT SYSTEM

-A hotel management made in the compliance for final grading in school.
+A hotel management made in the compliance for final grading in school for school year 2022-2023.

 ## Pre-requisite
   **Netbeans must be installed in order for the code to work**